kubernetes/kubernetes/docs/proposals/horizontal-pod-autoscaler.md

   Lowering the number of pods is not that urgent.

 * Autoscaler avoids thrashing, i.e.: prevents rapid execution of conflicting decision if the load is not stable.

-As the CPU consumption of a pod immediately after start may be highly variable due to initialization/startup, autoscaler will skip metrics from the first minute of pod lifecycle.

 ## Relative vs. absolute metrics